-[Updated 2/12/25]
+[Updated 10/Apr/2026]

 In 1909-10 there was a flurry of building on Cheung Chau as plots were cheap, and the island offered all the benefits of The Peak at a fraction of the cost - sea breezes, exclusivity, and pleasing views.

-European House #19 was a bungalow with a wooden tiled roof, built around this time on the ridge of Seascape Peninsula at Nam Tam Wan, close to the beach there, with fabulous views of Lantau to the west, Lamma to the east and various islands to the south.
+European House #19 was a bungalow with a pitched tiled roof, built around this time on the ridge of Seascape Peninsula at Nam Tam Wan, close to the beach there, with fabulous views of Lantau to the west, Lamma to the east and various islands to the south.
 Later on, a west-facing verandah was added.

 No #19 can be seen in a very early Mission photo of 1911.

-In 1922 the house was purchased by Dr W W Cadbury, an American medical missionary.
-From then on, he and his second wife Catharine used it regularly to holiday with their three daughters from their medical work in Canton.
+Dr Cadbury was an American medical missionary.
+From then on, he and his second wife Catharine used their house regularly to holiday with their three daughters from their medical work in Canton.
 From the copious correspondence of the Cadburys, we get an idea of the vicissitudes that were part of the missionary experience, and what a useful retreat Cheung Chau was.
-Even there though, they weren't always safe: -
+Even there though, they weren't always safe -

 In August 1923 they endured a typhoon at the house (safely).

-In August of that year, Dr Cadbury observed a great number of fellow missionaries were being forced to stay on Cheung Chau because of the anti-foreign feeling on the mainland.
+In August of that year, Dr Cadbury observed a great number of fellow missionaries were being compelled to stay on Cheung Chau because of the anti-foreign feeling on the mainland.
 Canton was not affected however.

 In April 1927, due to trouble in Canton, women and children were moved to Cheung Chau.